 - Some wonder if their age is a problem.
 They wonder if they are too old or too young to transition.

-- Some wonder if passing will be possible, and they wonder what will happen if they don’t pass.
+- Some wonder if passing or attractiveness will be possible, and they wonder what will happen if they do not “pass.”

 - Some wonder if they will ever find love if they transition.
 They may worry they will be lonely.

 - Some wonder what would happen at school if they transition.
-They worry other students or educators won’t accept them.
+They worry other students or educators will not accept them.

-- Some wonder if they will ever find work if they transition.
-They may worry they will be unemployed.
+- Some wonder if they will have a job if they transition.
+They may worry they will be unemployed or will not have the kind of job they want.

 - Some wonder if they are mixing up their sexual orientation with their gender identity.

-- Some wonder if they mainly just like the social aspects, like the clothes, hairstyles, name, etc.
+- Some wonder if they mostly just like the social parts, like the clothes, hairstyles, name, etc.

-- Some wonder if they just don’t like the gender role they are expected to perform.
+- Some wonder if they just do not like the gender role they are expected to perform.

 - Some wonder if they have a body image issue about a trait or part of their body they do not like.

-- Some wonder if their experience of trauma, especially sexual assault or abuse, makes them want to distance themselves from their bodies or parts of their bodies that were victimized.
+- Some wonder if their experience of trauma, especially sexual assault or abuse, makes them want to distance themselves from their bodies or parts of their bodies that were hurt.

-- Some wonder if their own past behavior that was bad or illegal makes them want to distance themselves from their their names, lives, bodies, or parts of their bodies.
+- Some wonder if their own past behavior that was bad or against the law makes them want to distance themselves from their names, lives, bodies, or parts of their bodies.

-- Some wonder if they want attention from friends, family, classmates, coworkers, or healthcare professionals.
+- Some wonder if they want attention from friends, family, classmates, online followers, coworkers, authority figures, or healthcare professionals.

 - Some wonder if they are not neurotypical, and that makes them feel this way.

-It’s very important to find people you trust who can help you sort out your feelings.
-We all want you to make the decision that is best for you!
+It is very good to find people you trust who can help you sort out your feelings.
+We all want you to make the choice that is best for you!

 My general suggestions:

 - Have fun with it all!
-Don’t beat yourself up.
-Don’t get caught up in fear and worry.
+Do not beat yourself up.
+Do not get caught up in fear and worry.

-- Play with gender in safe and supportive spaces.
+- Play with gender in private, or maybe in safe and supportive spaces.

-- It’s never “too late” to transition.
-I know people who transitioned when they were over 80 years old.
+- It is never “too late” to transition.
 There is no deadline and no rush.

 - Try before you buy.
 If you want to try something for a while, even something like hormones, you should do it!
-It’s not all or nothing.
+You can always stop if you want to.
+It is not all or nothing.

 - I do not recommend “gender tests” and other online quizzes.
 There is no simple test on how to tell if you are trans.